-- Fundamental concepts and processes in the ocean environment - Functional understanding of the nature of science and the scientific method - Scientific technical skills including field and lab techniques, protocols, and the use of instrumentation - Scientific analytical skills and understanding/interpreting diverse types of scientific information and problem solving - Communicating science to diverse audiences and in different modes - The role of science in the broader context of society and ethics - One's own role as a professional scientist in the context of career development and society
+- Fundamental concepts and processes in the ocean environment - Functional understanding of the nature of science and the scientific method - Scientific technical skills including field and lab techniques, protocols, and the use of instrumentation

+- Scientific analytical skills and understanding/interpreting diverse types of scientific information and problem solving - Communicating science to diverse audiences and in different modes - The role of science in the broader context of society and ethics - One's own role as a professional scientist in the context of career development and society

 The Department of Ocean Studies offers two majors leading to a Bachelor of Science degree: Marine Biology and Marine Science.
 A minor program in Oceanography and a concentration in Marine Biology are offered by this department.
-The department also offers a joint degree program where students earn a Bachelor of Science degree in either Marine Biology or Marine Science combined with an Associate's degree in Small Vessel Operations.
-This joint degree program is designed to be completed in a five-year academic plan.
+The department also offers a joint degree program in which students earn a Bachelor of Science degree in either Marine Biology or Marine Science combined with the Small Vessel Operations curriculum.
+This five-year dual major meets the applicable USCG requirements, for a USCG license as mate of vessels not more than 200 tons.

 The Marine Biology major focuses its training and experiences on the biological component of Ocean Studies.
 This major provides instruction in essential biology courses (biology, ecology, physiology, cell biology, and genetics) as well as more specialized topics relevant to marine organisms.
-Graduates of this program may pursue graduate education as well as careers in fisheries, aquaculture, environmental management, consulting, and public education.
+Graduates of this program may pursue graduate education as well as careers in fisheries, aquaculture, environmental management, consulting, medicine, and public education.